The Visible Church

 By Lina Cole

-To this issue I argue that, although online church services serve as a means for believers to stay connected to their church during a time where physical attendance is restricted, the online church as a permanent choice distorts God’s intended purpose for the church as it is a misrepresentation of the biblical church and the bodily nature of human beings.
+To this issue I argue that, although online church services serve as a means for believers to stay connected to their church during a time where physical attendance is restricted, the online church as a permanent choice distorts God’s intended purpose for the church as it is a misrepresentation of the biblical church and the embodied nature of human beings.

 The Biblical Church

 There are two ways to define the church.
 There is the universal church and the local church.
 The universal church is the compilation of all the believers throughout the world and time that one day will be gathered by Christ to spend eternity with him.
-Although this universal aspect of the church is essential to the doctrine of the church, this argument will focus on the particular aspect of the church, which is the local church.
+Although this universal aspect of the church is essential to the doctrine of the church, this article will focus on the particular aspect of the church, which is the local church.
 The Charleston Association defines the local church as “a company of saints incorporated by a special covenant into one distinct body, and meeting together in one place, for the enjoyment of fellowship with each other and with Christ their head, in all his institutions, to their mutual edification and the glory of God through the Spirit.”
 The church is not a building, but rather a collection or a body of gathered people.
 Throughout history, the church has always been characterized by the togetherness and fellowship of the people of God.
 Whether it is at a mountain, a tabernacle, a temple, a house, under a tree, or an underground place, the people of God have come together intentionally and obediently to worship the Lord with their lives and grow spiritually.

 In the Old and New Testament, there is an emphasis on how the people of God are to come together to worship the Lord.
 In the story of the Exodus, the Lord wants his people to come out of Egypt to worship and serve him together.
 In Exodus 25 through 31, the Lord gives instructions to Moses on how to build a dwelling place for the Lord to abide in the midst of his people while they did not have the Promised Land.
 In 1 Kings 6, Solomon builds the Temple, and when they consecrate the place, the Temple is filled with the presence of the Lord.
 In both the Tabernacle and the Temple, the importance was not in the building but in the presence of God among his chosen people.
 The people of God gathered to offer sacrifices, bring tithes, and celebrate the festivals ordained by God.
 Through these accounts, the Lord emphasizes the importance of having a consecrated time for corporate worship.
 Moreover, the laws in Leviticus stress the need for the community to be pure and clean in which the practices at the Temple and the work of the Levites are crucial.
 Although some of the Old Testament Temple and worship practices are fulfilled in Christ in the New Testament, there is a continuity between Israel in the Old Testament and the church in the New Testament: both are the “visible people of God.”